MicroEJ/docs/Tutorials/tutorialSoftwareRobot.rst

 The following document does not cover:

-* The display rendering validation
+* The display rendering validation (this can be done using the `Test Automation <https://github.com/MicroEJ/Tool-UITestAutomation>`_ Tool)
 * Integration of the robot into an automatic JUnit test suite

 We will now present the basic architecture and code required to create and to run a robot within a MicroEJ application on the simulator and embedded platform.

-In the following sections, we assume:

-* The MicroEJ Java application is based in MicroUI 2.x, MWT 2.x and Widget 2.x
-* The MicroEJ platform has a display interface and a touch controller (using the MicroUI EventGenerator for Pointer)
+In the following sections, we assume the MicroEJ VEE Port has a display interface and a touch controller.

 Overview
 --------